KaiyangZhao0603/Group2_Final-Project/README.md

 we use yamnet to extract features and apply a TCN model after that.

 ## Using this model
+## Insights
 ## Reference
+Emotion label for both music ad color are arousal and valence.
+This idea is from the article "Music Emotion Visualization through Colour", that combian the colour circle with 8 dimentional valence and arousal pattern.

 Dharmapriya, J., Dayarathne, L., Diasena, T., Arunathilake, S., Kodikara, N., & Wijesekera, P. (2021, January).
 Music Emotion Visualization through Colour.
 In 2021 International Conference on Electronics, Information, and Communication (ICEIC) (pp. 1-6).
 IEEE.